County Level Coach

-Hello, my name is Karen Dales.
+Hello, my name is Karen Dales and I am currently a County Level Archery GB coach.
 I am married with three grown up daughters.

 I took up archery in 2010 and started my archery journey by taking an archery beginners' course with the Bowmen of Leeds archery club.
 My love for this sport rapidly grew and I started to assist with general coaching, supporting younger and newer members.
 I also began coaching the juniors at Wetherby High School.
 This side of things began to drive a new interest in the sport and so in 2012 I completed the Level 1 Coaching course to ensure I was providing the correct coaching methods.
 I enrolled for the level 2 course immediately after Archery GB redesigned the course in 2014, which I completed in that year.
 Part of that course entailed finding further coaching opportunities, and so I took on coaching duties with St. George's, Harrogate.